COMM 102. Introduction to Communication. 3 Credits.

 COMM 313.
 Persuasion.
 3 Credits.

-An examination of principles and practices of persuasion and its influence across communication contexts such as interpersonal, group, and mass communication.
-Emphasis will be placed on ethical standards and implication of persuasion and influence.
-F.
+An examination of principles and practices of persuasion and its influence across communication contexts.
+Emphasis will be placed on ethical standards and implications of persuasion and influence.
+F,S.

 COMM 324.
 Feature and Opinion Writing.
 3 Credits.